taikedz-mt/babelfish/README.md

 You can obtain a Yandex Key by creating an account and requesting a key [https://tech.yandex.com/translate/](https://tech.yandex.com/translate/)

+You can display a friendly message to users who join by setting

+	babelfish.helponjoin = true

+Players will see a message when joining inviting them to check `/help bb` and `/help babel`

 ## Requirements

 The server requires `lua-json` and `lua-sec` to be installed, as well as potentially adding the mod to the trusted mods for security purposes.
 For example when adding both `babelfish` and `irc` as trusted mods: